 likely to be correct.
 In cases where we only care about working with

-integers, it’s less important that we specifically use int
+integers, it’s less important that we specifically use int,

 and more important that we program against the interface that integers